RalfZim/venus.dbus-fronius-smartmeter/README.md

 `dbus.exceptions.NameExistsException: Bus name already exists: com.victronenergy.grid"`

 it means that the service is still running or another service is using that bus name.

+#### Restart the script

+If you want to restart the script, for example after changing it, just run the following command:

+`/data/dbus-fronius-smartmeter/kill_me.sh`

+The daemon-tools will restart the scriptwithin a few seconds.

 ### Hardware